etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

     - In `Dependency Management` the dependency version is updated.

 - **Installed dependency (module) but no record in `Dependency Management` (local dependency):**
-    - A warning message is displayed:
+    - A error message is displayed:
         - **Message:** "The module ... is installed in the system, but there is no declared dependency record.
 Running this process will add the dependency, which may cause loss of functionality or loss of customizations in the module already installed."
     - The local dependency is deleted, and a new record is added in `Dependency Management` with the correct version.